-Japan considering development of new nuclear reactors
+Japan considers developing new nuclear reactors

 “It is extremely important to secure all options to redesign a stable energy supply for our country,” Economy and Industry Minister Yasutoshi Nishimura told reporters.
 “From that perspective, we will also consider all options regarding nuclear power.”

-Most of Japan’s nuclear power plants were taken off line following the Fukushima accident for safety checks under tightened standards.
+Most of Japan’s nuclear power plants were taken offline following the Fukushima accident for safety checks under tightened standards.

-A magnitude 9.0 earthquake and tsunami destroyed key cooling functions at the Fukushima Daiichi nuclear plant in March 2011, causing its three reactors to melt and contaminating the region with massive radiation fallouts that still keep some areas uninhabitable.
+A magnitude 9.0 earthquake and tsunami destroyed key cooling functions at the Fukushima Daiichi nuclear plant in March 2011, causing three reactors to melt and contaminating the region with massive radiation that still keeps some areas uninhabitable.

-Japanese utilities have since set more than 20 reactors for decommissioning largely because of the high cost of safety measures.
+Japanese utilities have since set more than 20 reactors for decommissioning, largely because of the high cost of safety measures.
 Of the 33 workable reactors, 25 have been screened for safety checks by the Nuclear Safety Authority.
-Seventeen have been approved so far, but only 10 have restarted after gaining consent from local communities, including three currently off line for regular safety inspections.
+Seventeen have been approved so far, but only 10 have restarted after gaining consent from local communities, including three currently offline for regular safety inspections.

 The government has already announced plans to speed up restarts and have up to nine reactors restarted by winter to cope with the energy crunch.
-It aims to restart seven other reactors by next summer and further prolong the operational life of aging reactors to beyond 60 years from the initial 40 years.
+It aims to restart seven other reactors after next summer and to further prolong the operational life of aging reactors to beyond 60 years from the initial 40 years.

+Some energy experts say so-called next-generation reactors, such as small modular reactors, could be costly and add a financial burden to plant operators.

+Toyoshi Fuketa, commissioner of Japan’s nuclear watchdog, the Nuclear Safety Authority, told reporters on Wednesday that his agency’s safety standards are not affected by the government’s nuclear energy policy.
+Japan does not yet have safety standards for next-generation reactors, and it would take more than a year to set such guidelines, while the safety of aging reactors needs to be carefully examined individually, he said.